standardsemiconductor/VELDT-getting-started/README.md

 ...
 [1 of 1] Compiling Veldt.Counter    ...
 ```
 You can find the full counter source code [here](https://github.com/standardsemiconductor/VELDT-getting-started/blob/master/veldt/Veldt/Counter.hs).
-We can now use our counter to create a PWM.
+We can now use our counter API to create a PWM.

 ### [Its a Vibe: PWM](https://github.com/standardsemiconductor/VELDT-getting-started#table-of-contents)
 Pulse Width Modulation or PWM is used to drive our LED.
 We use a technique called [time proportioning](https://en.wikipedia.org/wiki/Pulse-width_modulation#Time_proportioning) to generate the PWM signal with our counter.
 To begin let's create a `PWM.hs` file in the `Veldt` directory.